wduraes/Workshops/Embedded Development IoT/Water Buddy/readme.md

 1. Add a stream connected to the dispense topic
 1. Create a new feed/topic: dispense-command
 1. Add a momentary button connected to this topic
-1. Create a new topic: soil
+1. Create a new topic: soil-moisture
 1. Add a stream connected to this topic
 1. Add a line chart connected to this topic